-The castle is conveniently near Cologne, and indeed has lovely views over the city and its famous cathedral, and it is also of course close to the neighbouring cities of Dusseldorf and Bonn too.
+The castle is conveniently near Cologne, and indeed has lovely views over the city and its famous cathedral, and it is also of course near Cologne’s neighbouring cities of Dusseldorf and Bonn.

 The drive from Cologne centre will take around 20 minutes depending on traffic and you can come by metro too, with the Bensberg Underground Station being just a 3-minute walk away, a journey which will take under a half an hour from the city centre.
 Shuttle services are also available though of course from any of the nearby cities and from Cologne-Bonn International Airport just 20km away.